phoenixframework/phoenix/guides/views.md

 ## Error pages

-Phoenix has a view called the `ErrorView` which lives in `lib/hello_web/views/error_view.ex`.
+Phoenix has a view called `ErrorView` which lives in `lib/hello_web/views/error_view.ex`.
 The purpose of `ErrorView` is to handle errors in a general way, from one centralized location.
 Similar to the views we built in this guide, error views can return both HTML and JSON responses.
-See the [custom error pages how-to](custom_error_pages.html) for more information.
+See the [Custom Error Pages How-To](custom_error_pages.html) for more information.

 [welcome page]: http://localhost:4000